 If you or your children have gone through any material and substantial changes in circumstance since the date of your last order, you may be entitled to a change in custody, a reduction or increase of your child support, a modification of your visitation schedule, or all of the above.
 You need a family law attorney that can give you the best legal advice possible to chart the best course of action for you and your family.

-Contact me today to discuss how I can help put you and your family in the best position possible based on your current situation.
+Contact our family law attorneys today to discuss how we can help put you and your family in the best position possible based on your current situation.